623637646/ImpressionKit/README.md

 // SwiftUI

-Color.red
-    .detectImpression { state in
+Color.red.detectImpression { state in
     if state.isImpressed {
         print("This view is impressed to users.")
     }
 }
 ```

 Use `ImpressionGroup` for UICollectionView, UITableView, List or other reusable view cases.